farhaanqazi/SQL-Data-Warehouse-Project/README.md

 ## Overview

 Welcome to the **SQL Data Warehouse Project**!
 This repository contains all the resources for setting up a data warehouse designed for business analytics, reporting, and decision-making.
-The project utilizes **Medallion Architecture**, consisting of three layers: **Bronze**, **Silver**, and **Gold**, to organize raw, cleansed, and business-ready data for analysis.
+The project utilises **Medallion Architecture**, consisting of three layers: **Bronze**, **Silver**, and **Gold**, to organise raw, cleansed, and business-ready data for analysis.

 The goal of this project is to create a comprehensive data model and provide detailed insights into business-critical metrics like customer behavior, product performance, and sales trends.